 DEBORAH DeHART CANNAVINO is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the Stamford office of Epstein Becker Green.
 She has been practicing labor and employment law in Connecticut for more than twenty-five years.
 Ms. Cannavino was selected to the Connecticut Super Lawyers list (2016, 2017), in the areas of Employment & Labor and Employment Litigation: Defense.
-In 2017, she was recommended by The Legal 500 United States in the areas of Labor and Employment Disputes (Including Collective Actions): Defense, and Workplace and Employment Counseling.
+In 2017 and 2018, she was recommended by The Legal 500 United States in the areas of Labor and Employment Disputes (Including Collective Actions): Defense, and Workplace and Employment Counseling.

 - Represents clients in a wide variety of employment law matters, including the defense of all forms of discrimination claims, wage and hour violations, sexual harassment, restrictive covenants/trade secrets, breach of contract, and common law tort claims